nuumio/docker-linux-cross-build-test-amd64-arm64/README.md

   * Ubuntu 18.04, kernel 4.15.0-46-generic (both native and VM guest)
   * Win 10 Pro, Version 1803 (OS Build 17134.590) (VM host)
   * VirtualBox, VirtualBox: Version 5.2.26 r128414 (Qt5.6.2)
+  * GCC 5 (Ubuntu 5.5.0-12ubuntu1) and GCC 7 (Ubuntu 7.3.0-27ubuntu1~18.04).
+I used GCC 7 for most of the time.

-Setup: C6H BIOS has been first set to defaults and then memory speed has been set to 2933 MHz.
+Setup 1: C6H BIOS has been first set to defaults, then DOCP 3200MHz profile has been set and finally memory speed has been set to 2933 MHz.
 Win 10 installed to 500 GB 850 EVO, Linux VM image in 1TB 850 EVO, native Linux in WD Green.

+Setup 2: All BIOS setting to default.
+Happens with these settings too on my system.

+Setup 3: All BIOS setting to default, SoC voltage to 1.1V and DRAM voltage to 1.35V.
+Happens with these settings too on my system.

 # Other notes

 I selected the specific version of Linux (4.4) kernel and arm64 cross-compile because it was giving me the most trouble.
 Building mainline kernel for x86_64 fails too - just not as easily.
 This is at least how it feels.

+Running build loop with 16 jobs in native Linux doesn't help (default = 24 jobs).

+The good old kill-ryzen.sh segfaults caused within seconds when run in VM.
+In native Linux build failed with error (probably build setup related).

+Compiling with GCC 5 didn't help (default GCC 7).

+2h run with 8 jobs went ok in native linux.
+Didn't bother waiting any longer.